ViCCo-Group/frrsa/README.md

 If `outer_k=5` and `splitter='kfold'`, the lower sufficient size of _k_ is 19.
 If `splitter='kfold'`, `data_splitter` uses [klearn.model_selection.RepeatedKFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RepeatedKFold.html) which does not allow to specifically set the size of the test fold.
 Therefore, when _k_ is 19, at least data of 15 conditions enter the inner cross-validation, which leads to inner test folds with 3 conditions.
 However, if _k_ is 18, only data of 14 conditions enter the inner cross-validation, which leads to some inner test folds with data from only 2 conditions.

 With different values for `outer_k` the lower bound of _k_ changes accordingly.
-An automatic check of the parameters and a custom warning are work in progress see [#17](/../../issues/17).
+An automatic check of the parameters with a respective custom warning are work in progress see [#17](/../../issues/17), as might be fixing this situation altogether [#22](/../../issues/22)

 ## Authors